Professional edition active

 Additional Considerations for Draining a Peritonsillar Abscess

 Needle aspiration may miss the abscess cavity and result in misdiagnosis as peritonsillar cellulitis.
-Thus, if an abscess is still suspected (eg, based on clinical or imaging findings), some clinicians treat patients with IV antibiotics, corticosteroids, and close observation—sometimes in hospital—even if needle aspiration yields no pus.
+Thus, if an abscess is still suspected (eg, based on clinical or imaging findings), some clinicians treat patients with IV antibiotics, corticosteroids, and close observation, sometimes as an inpatient, even if needle aspiration yields no pus (3).

 Relevant Anatomy for Draining a Peritonsillar Abscess